On mod 3 triple Milnor invariants and triple cubic residue symbols in the Eisenstein number field

-The present paper is concerned with a multiple (higher order) generalization of the power residue symbol in a number field.
-It is L. R\'{e}dei who firstly studied such a generalization of the Legendre symbol in 1939 ([Rd]).
-Aiming to generalize the arithmetic of quadratic fields such as the theory of genera initiated by Gauss ([G]), R\'{e}dei introduced a triple symbol $[p_1,p_2,p_3]$ for certain rational primes $p_1,p_2$ and $p_3$, which describes the decomposition law of $p_3$ in a certain dihedral extension $\frak{R}$, determined by $p_1$ and $p_2$, of degree $8$ over the rationals $\mathbb{Q}$.
-Here the R\'{e}dei extension $\frak{R}$ is given concretely by
+In this paper, we investigate a triple generalization of the cubic residue symbol in the Eisenstein number field $\mathbb{Q}(\sqrt{-3})$.
+It is L. R\'{e}dei who firstly studied such a generalization of the Legendre symbol in 1939 ([Rd]), aiming to generalize the arithmetic of quadratic fields such as the theory of genera initiated by Gauss ([G]).
+For distinct rational primes $p_1,p_2$ and $p_3$ satisfying $p_i \equiv 1 \mod 4$ and $\left(\frac{p_i}{p_j} \right) = 1 \; (1\leq i\neq j \leq 3)$, R\'{e}dei introduced a triple symbol $[p_1,p_2,p_3]$, which describes the decomposition law of $p_3$ in a dihedral extension $\frak{R}$, determined by $p_1$ and $p_2$, of degree $8$ over the rational number field $\mathbb{Q}$.
+Here R\'{e}dei's extension $\frak{R}$ is given concretely by

-where $\alpha = x + y \sqrt{p_1}$ and $x, y$ are certain integers satisfying $x^2 - p_1y^2 - p_2 z^2 = 0$ with some non-zero integer $z$ so that the extension $\frak{R}/\mathbb{Q}$ is unramified outside $p_1, p_2$ and the infinite prime with ramification index for each $p_i$ being $2$.
+where $\alpha = x + y \sqrt{p_1}$ and $x, y$ are certain integers satisfying $x^2 - p_1y^2 - p_2 z^2 = 0$ with some non-zero integer $z$ (cf. [Rd]).
+It is characterized as the unique Galois extension over $\mathbb{Q}$ whose Galois group is the dihedral group $D_8$ of order $8$ and which is unramified outside $p_1, p_2$ and the infinite prime with ramification index of each $p_i$ being $2$ ([A1]).
 It might not be clear, however, why such a dihedral extension and triple symbol should be considered as a natural generalization of a quadratic field and the Legendre symbol, and it seemed that his work had been overlooked for a long time (except some related works [F\"{o}], [Fu] etc). \\